Nebraska Medical Assistance Program (Nebraska Medicaid ) Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

-The 2024 income limit for a single applicant is $1,255/month.
-Almost all income is counted (IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc.) other than COVID-19 stimulus checks and Holocaust restitution payments.
+The 2025 income limit for a single applicant for Nebraska’s ABD Medicaid is $1,304.17/month.
+Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc.

-For married applicants, the 2024 asset limit for ABD Medicaid through Nebraska Medicaid is a combined $6,000, and the income limit is a combined $1,703/month.
+For married applicants, the 2025 asset limit for ABD Medicaid through Nebraska Medicaid is a combined $6,000, and the income limit is a combined $1,762.50/month.
 This applies to married couples with both spouses applying or with just one spouse applying.

 Functional Requirements

-The only functional requirement to receive basic healthcare coverage through Nebraska ABD Medicaid is being aged (65 and over), blind or disabled.
+The only functional requirement to receive basic healthcare coverage – physician’s visits, prescription medication, emergency room visits and short-term hospital stays – through Nebraska ABD Medicaid is being aged (65 and over), blind or disabled.
 For ABD Medicaid applicants and beneficiaries who require long-term care services and supports, the state will administer an assessment of their ability to perform Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and Instrumental Activities of Daily Living (which include shopping, cooking, housekeeping and medication management) to determine the kind of long-term care benefits the state will cover.
+Behavior and cognitive issues will also be considered.

 How Nebraska Medicaid Treats the Home for Eligibility Purposes